 The Viterbo University School of Education requires the completion of a minimum of 100 hours of approved clinical experiences prior to student teaching.
 Students are required to complete clinical experience in a variety of grade levels in which they will be licensed.
-Pre-student Teaching Field Experiences include:
+Pre-student Teaching Field Experiences include (the number of hours required and how they are completed may be subject to change):